Javascript is not enabled.

 Slow Cooker Honey Bourbon Glazed Ribs

 Who doesn't love ribs?
 This recipe calls for many ingredients, but it is so simple to put together.
-The best part is that it cooks itself for hours in a crockpot, freeing you up to prepare any side dishes you prefer to serve alongside the ribs.
-I like to pair the meat with creamy garlic mashed potatoes and grilled asparagus. *If you're in a time crunch, you can skip the homemade BBQ sauce and use store-bought honey BBQ and add a few ounces of bourbon to it.
+The best part is that it cooks itself for hours in a slow cooker, freeing you up to prepare any side dishes you prefer to serve alongside the ribs.
+I like to pair the meat with creamy garlic mashed potatoes and grilled asparagus.
+If you're in a time crunch, you can skip the homemade BBQ sauce and use store-bought honey BBQ and add a few ounces of bourbon to it.

 Serves 4

-2 racks pork baby back ribs (about 3-4 lbs.)
+2 racks pork baby back ribs (about 3-4 pounds)

 For the dry rub: